Tomcuzz/Home-Hub/README.md

 - App Interface
 - Push Notification
 - Check In - Who In
-- Stuff Of Day - Insult/Music
+- Stuff Of Day - Music
-- News Feed